wufun/hello-world/Perception/infor_visual.md

 times by adjusting the viewpoint parameters in the computer graphics software (Deering, 1992).
 I called this setup fish-tank virtual reality to contrast it with the immersive virtual reality that is obtained with head-mounted displays
+- !!!!!
+> The first reason is that, as an observer changes position, the perspective image will change accordingly, resulting in **motion parallax**.
+Motion parallax is itself a depth cue, as discussed later in the structure-from-motion section.
+The second reason is that in some virtual-reality systems it is possible to place the subject’s hand in the same space as the virtual computer graphics imagery.
 ## Occlusion
 - If one object overlaps or occludes another, it appears closer to the observer